2digit.org

 Our Mission

 Humanity has always struggled with numbers.
-We’ve scraped by with our ten fingers for thousands of countless years, but our modern world threatens to turn us all into machines as it forces ever-longer digit sequences into our heads.
+We’ve scraped by with our ten fingers for way too many years to count, but our modern world threatens to turn us all into machines as it forces ever-longer digit sequences into our heads.

 Here at 2digit.org, we’re building a catalog of every two-digit number from 11 to 99 (skipping the pure multiples of 10, at least for now), and we need your help!
 Certain numbers are more unnatural than others, and may require more creative associations.